VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/README.md

 Now, let me define the regions.
 The well kind of regions that were protected regions are the active regions.
 And the grown part is the isolated region, which won't allow one transistor to interfere in other transistor's working.

 3. Creating N-well and P-well.
 <br> Now the N-well will be used for the fabrication of PMOS transistors and the P-well will be used for NMOS transistors.
 In this also, one area needs to be protected as both the wells cannot be formed at the same time.
 The process to be followed now is pretty similar to the one followed earlier.
 First put a layer of photoresist, and then the mask upon the area you want to protect.
 Expose to UV light.
 Wash off the exposed area.
 Remove the mask.
 And now for making a P-well in the exposed area, we will use Boron.
 Boron is a P-type substance.
-To diffuse Boron into the well, we would use the process namely Ion implementation.
+To diffuse Boron into the well, we would use the process namely Ion implant.

 ![image](https://github.com/VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/assets/163661889/ee97d44b-1083-4bcb-9450-677afb126e43)
 <br> SOURCE OF THE IMAGE- VSDIAT PLATFORM